gearglow/ReptiliaWithATwist/The List.md

-They were still too keyed up when they finally made it back to camp, so they all sat around the campfire with mugs of hot cocoa.
+Everyone was too keyed up to sleep when they finally made it back to camp, so they all sat around the campfire with mugs of hot cocoa.

 "Harry," Hermione said, "what did you say to the Bulgarian Minister?
 And since when do you speak Bulgarian, anyway?"